Public Participation and Presentations

 Recent and Upcoming Public Participation Opportunities

-A proposed BMP was released to the public on July 18, 2018.
+A proposed Beneficiary Mitigation Plan (BMP) was released to the public on July 18, 2018.
 The public was encouraged to submit comments.
 Following the close of a 30 day public comment period on August 17, 2018, all comments and input received were reviewed and considered by TDEC personnel prior to the finalization of the BMP.

 Additional project solicitations for these categories will implementation, and reporting requirements.
 Interested persons and entities arebe released until eligible project funds are exhausted.